deaxparadox/ArtOfPython/102-references/101-data-types/101-strings/103-escaping.md

 "Isn't they said"
 >>>
 ```

+- So you can escape the single quote.

 Another way to add single quote in between your string is, you can used *double quotes* to create string.